What is a 'Hot Paper' and how is this determined?

 -

-Was published in the past two years
+Was published within the last two years

 -